In seventh grade, my science teacher told me, "I think our goal should be to get you off ADHD meds by the end of the year."

 It is possible to express positive feelings about people with ADHD without putting pressure on them or boxing them in.

 The key is to stop using labels and generalizations.
-Instead, you can tell them something along these lines:
+Instead, you can try these alternatives:

 - You're doing great, and I'm proud of you.